manfredspitze/python-templates/mastery-check.md

 ## Your Script

 - Write a script that does the following:

   - Do X
+  - Do Y

 **Remember to add a comment block to the top of your script (name, date, project title)**